jonesor/Rcompadre/README.md

 ## Citation

 Jones, Owen R., Patrick Barks, Iain M. Stott, Tamora D. James, Sam C.
 Levin, William K. Petry, Pol Capdevila, et al. 2022.
+"Rcompadre and Rage
-“Rcompadre and Rage – Two R Packages to Facilitate the Use of the COMPADRE and COMADRE Databases and Calculation of Life History Traits from Matrix Population Models.” *Methods in Ecology and Evolution*. doi:
+- Two R Packages to Facilitate the Use of the COMPADRE and COMADRE Databases and Calculation of Life History Traits from Matrix Population Models." *Methods in Ecology and Evolution*. doi:
 [10.1111/2041-210X.13792](https://doi.org/10.1111/2041-210X.13792).

 ## Contributions